YokeCD

 The Yoke CLI is analogous to the Helm CLI.
 It is a client-side tool that communicates with your cluster and keeps track of packages deployed to it.
 However, for many, that is not how we deploy packages anymore.
 Where the words Platform Engineering are uttered, GitOps is sure to follow.

-To that end, we want to be able to write our Flights (programs that encapsulate a set of kubernetes packages as code) and have a continuous deployment tool, such as ArgoCD, manage our resources for us.
+To that end, we want to be able to write our Flights (programs that encapsulate a set of Kubernetes packages as code) and have a continuous deployment tool, such as ArgoCD, manage our resources for us.
 Out of the box, ArgoCD supports Helm, Jsonnet, and Kustomize.
 To support more use cases, it accepts extensions via config management plugins.

 YokeCD is the official yoke config management plugin for ArgoCD.
 It allows you to write ArgoCD Applications but have their source evaluated by yoke’s embedded wasm interpreter (wazero).
 The yokecd plugin supports a variety of setups: